Wednesday, June 10th, 2020

-- What primary problems that kept plumbing estimators from completing a job on time?
+- What primary problems kept plumbing estimators from completing a job on time?

 - How do you resolve issues relating to completing your bids?

-- Tell me about the previous estimating project obstacle that you had to address.
+- Tell me about a previous estimating project obstacle that you had to address.
 What did you do?